ICube-Networks/lora-analysis/queries_raw/control.md

-# entry with its id
+# search for an entry

 To get an entry with its id